HypothesisWorks/hypothesis/hypothesis-python/docs/supported.rst

     and this is verified as part of the CI.
   * :pypi:`pytest` fixtures work in the usual way for tests that have been decorated with :func:`@given <hypothesis.given>` - just avoid passing a strategy for each argument that will be supplied by a fixture.
-However, each fixture will run once for the whole function, not once per example.
     Decorating a fixture function with :func:`@given <hypothesis.given>` is meaningless.
   * The :func:`python:unittest.mock.patch` decorator works with
-    :func:`@given <hypothesis.given>`, but we recommend using it as a context manager within the decorated test to ensure that the mock is per-test-case and avoid poor interactions with Pytest fixtures.
+    :func:`@given <hypothesis.given>`, but we recommend using it as a context manager within the decorated test to ensure that the mock is per-example and avoid poor interactions with Pytest fixtures.
   * Nose works fine with Hypothesis, and this is tested as part of the CI. ``yield`` based tests simply won't work.